 The IPVanish network is another high point of the service.
-The company currently operates over 950 servers in 60 different countries, casting a wide net to ensure you can find a fast connection with an IP address in the region of your choosing no matter where you travel.
+The company currently operates over 1,300 servers in 75+ different locations globally, casting a wide net to ensure you can find a fast connection with an IP address in the region of your choosing no matter where you travel.

 VyprVPN has some of the best privacy features of any VPN.
 The company starts things off by owning its entire network from head to toe, all 700 servers in 70 different countries.
 This prevents third parties from having access to your data or even hardware that may be processing your data.
 Sturdy 256-bit AES encryption, DNS leak protection, an automatic kill switch, and a zero-logging policy that covers traffic and DNS requests fill out VyprVPN’s main security package, providing an incredibly strong foundation for online anonymity.

 VyprVPN goes well beyond the industry standards with one of its best features: Chameleon.
 This exclusive protocol wraps every packet of data in an extra layer of encryption, obfuscating the metadata to defeat deep packet inspections.
 This means VyprVPN can break through censorship walls in places like China or Russia and keep your activity hidden even if you’re under active surveillance.
 There’s nothing like the cloak of Chameleon to keep your digital nomad world safe and secure.